Learn how to tune Kafka consumer settings for optimal performance in 12 minutes

 - Ability to replay events

-Internal poll thread & heartbeat thread
+Internal poll thread and heartbeat thread

 The way consumers maintain membership in a consumer group and ownership of partitions is by sending heartbeats to a Kafka broker designated as the group coordinator.